What is Bipolar Disorder?

 What can we expect from my child’s treatment?

 Children and teenagers can get better with treatment.
 Sometimes, the disorder changes as a child grows, so your doctor may recommend changes in medication or therapy if symptoms return.
 Be patient, encourage your child to talk about his or her feelings and moods, and help your child understand that treatment can help.

 Where can I find a support group?

 We will provide you with resources to help both you and your child.
-The Resources link on this webpage is also a good source for more information about bi-polar disorder and support groups.
+The resources links below are also a good source for more information about bi-polar disorder and support groups.